BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 title: Thermopylae
 ---

 **Authors note**: *I originally wrote this poem in the summer of 2013 where I was very inspired by Thomas Babbington Macaulay’s [Lays of Ancient Rome](https://www.gutenberg.org/files/847/847-h/847-h.htm) and thinking deeply about virtue and historiography.
 I recently rediscovered this while going through my old computer and wanted to put it up before LLMs totally take over all writing.
 I have also done some minor cleaning and edits to make it publishable.
 It is not as polished as I would like but it is better to see the light of day than gather dust on my hard-drive.
-I will also try and clean up and publish with some of my old other fiction and poetry.*
+I will also try and clean up and publish with some of my old other fiction and poetry.
+06/06: I made major revisions and edits to clean up and finish a lot of the core ideas. *

 Our tale begins at Marathon,
 Only ten years before,
 When Darius and all his host
 Were routed on that shore.

-Now his first son Xerxes
+For now his first son Xerxes
 Sits on the Persian throne.
 His mind adream with conquest,
 Of lands beyond his own.

-In Xerxes’ mighty palace,
-In his bright and lavish court,
-He dreams of power and grandeur,
-And of battles to be fought.

 Always aflame for glory,
 And always bored with peace,
 Drenched in the blood of Egypt,
 He turns his gaze to Greece.

-His advisors counsel prudence.
-Let peace remain his way,
-Egypt was just reconquered;
-Let the country heal this day.

-“Your armies stand unbeaten,
-You are secure in your frontier,
-Why risk all this for vengeance?
-Why not attack next year?”

-Xerxes’ fury was unceasing,
-None dare answer back.
-“No greatness comes by waiting,
-To win, we must attack.”

-“What is the point of power,
-If we dare not use our might?
-What is the point of armies,
-If we dare not let them fight?”

-“What worth is hoarded treasure?
-What crown would win no fame?
-What is war but a temple,
-To sanctify my name?”

-“You little men; your empty words,
+Before the winged lions stood
+Proud Magi, grave with age,
+Tall beneath the cedar beams,
+And held the Great King's gaze.

+"Your father's wound at Marathon,
+Still stains the Persian name,
+Yet hasty and ill-omened war,
+Will only deepen shame."

+"Egypt yet writhes beneath your boot,
+First let those hatreds fade.
+Let men who marched through deserts
+Rest awhile in the shade."

+"Let your treasury brim with tribute,
+Let all your granaries fill,
+Let all Persia see a springtime,
+With men at home to till."

+"Persian might stands unquestioned,
+The satraps are secure,
+Let what you have be strengthened,
+Before you hunt for more."

+The peacock fans were motionless,
+Scribes dared not take a breath.
+Xerxes sat still as hammered gold,
+His eyes as cold as death.

+"I hear your words of wisdom,
+But see the trap it lays.
+A great king cannot languish,
+Or be buried by his days."

+"Though you call your counsel prudence
 You know the truth as I;
-All earthly things are but dust,
+All earthly things are nought but dust,
 Yet name shall never die.”

 “The shepherd and the potter pass,
 The ploughman and the slave;
 They eat, they sleep, they love, they weep,
 Then vanish in the grave.”

+“The spear that never leaves the wall
+Will rust without a song;
+The king who only keeps his crown
+Has merely lived too long."

 “But he who stamps upon the world,
 The image of his flame,